kolergy/agent_bean/README.md

 ## Recent improvments:
+- **Added the console log**: you will have the console log directly in the gradio app so you se what is going on.
 - **Added Mistral API**: you can now use the models from the Mistral API!
 - **Added ideation_coach**: to guide innovators with refining their innovations
 - **Added File loader**: to be able to load text, json, or PDF files